-Submenu setting Description DHCP Determines whether the projector's IP address and other network settings are dynamically assigned by a DHCP server or manually set.
-On allows the network's DHCP server to assign a dynamic IP address to the projector. • Off allows you to manually set the projector's IP address and other network settings.
+Submenu setting Description DHCP Determines if the projector's IP address and other network settings are dynamically assigned by a DHCP server or manually set.
+On allows the network's DHCP server to assign a dynamic IP address to the projector.
+Off allows you to manually set the projector's IP address and other network settings.
 IP Address Displays or allows you to set the projector's IP address in values between 0.0.0.0 and 255.255.255.255.
 Subnet Mask Displays or allows you to set the projector's subnet mask number in values between 0.0.0.0 and 255.255.255.255.
 Gateway Displays or allows you to set the projector's default network gateway in values between 0.0.0.0 and 255.255.255.255.

-DNS Displays or allows you to set the projector's IP address for your network's primary domain name server in values between 0.0.0.0 and 255.255.255.255.
+Submenu setting Description DNS Displays or allows you to set the projector's IP address for your network's primary domain name server in values between 0.0.0.0 and 255.255.255.255.
 Group Name Displays or allows you to set the projector's workgroup name (maximum 12 characters).
 Projector Name Displays or allows you to set the projector's name (maximum 12 characters).
 Location Displays or allows you to set the projector's location (maximum 16 characters).
 Contact Displays or allows you to set the contact name or number for projector support (maximum 16 characters).
 SNMP Turns the Simple Network Management Protocol (SNMP) agent on or off.
 Read-Only Community Sets a password that is required for each SNMP get request to the device.
 NOTE The default for Read-Only Community is public.
 Read/Write Community Sets a password that is required for each SNMP set request to the device.
 NOTE The default for Read/Write Community is private.

-Submenu setting Description Trap Destination Address Displays or allows you to set the IP address of the network's SNMP TRAP manager in values between 0.0.0.0 and 255.255.255.255.
-The trap destination address is the IP address of the computer assigned to handle unsolicited data generated by SNMP TRAP events generated by the projector, such as power state changes, projector failure modes, a lamp needing to be replaced or other issues.
+Trap Destination AddressDisplays or allows you to set the IP address of the netw TRAP manager in values between 0.0.0.0 and 255.255 trap destination address is the IP address of the compute to handle unsolicited data generated by SNMP TRAP e generated by the projector, such as power state change failure modes, a lamp needing to be replaced or other is